 Get back to the basics with this gorgeous beach on the southern coast of Kauai, where nature has taken charge.
 One of the more undeveloped beaches, travelers will delight in finding various things to do like exploring hidden coves, stunning cliffs and a variety of marine life.
 The water itself tends to err on the rougher side, so those without expert swimming abilities should stick to the sand.
 This is definitely one of the best beaches in the south though.

 Can’t decide between a beach or mountain day while staying in Kauai?
 Why not choose both?
-Hanalei Bay is the largest bay located on Kauai’s north shore.
-You’ll have plenty of things to do here such as swimming, volleyball, picnicking, or exploring the small local town of Hanalei while you enjoy some truly delicious poi.
-This spot is easily a local favorite, and should be on everyone’s to do list when visiting Kauai.
+Hanalei Bay is the largest bay located on Kauai’s North Shore.
+Hanalei Bay is shaped like a semicircle and outlined by striking mountain peaks and lush vegetation.
+You’ll have plenty of things to do here such as swimming, volleyball, picnicking, or exploring the small local town of Hanalei while you enjoy some truly delicious poi or shave ice at the Waipa Farmer Market.
+This spot is easily a local favorite, and should be on everyone’s to do list during their trip to Kauai, Hawaii.

 - Spouting Horn

-Spouting Horn is a gorgeous beach park in Kauai known for its waves.
-Over time, lava rocks were eroded on the coastline leaving narrow openings.
+Spouting Horn is a gorgeous beach park in Kauai that’s known for its savage, untamed waves.
+Located in Poipu Beach, this underground cave system has been spraying water out of lava tubes for a very long time.
+Over many years, lava rocks were eroded on the coastline that left behind narrow openings.
 When one of the many waves crash into the openings, they spray up, sometimes reaching heights of 50 feet!
-Legend has it that the area is protected by a giant lizard, whose cries can be heard every time the waves crash.
-If you love beaches with big waves, you need to check this one out for sure while you’re in Kauai.
+Legend has it that this area in Poipu is protected by a giant lizard, whose cries can be heard every time the waves crash.
+If you love beaches with big waves, you need to check out this ancient natural wonder.
+It’s perhaps one of the more unique things to do in Kauai.

-This majestic waterfall in Kauai, stretching over 170 feet, falls into a lovely pool where everyone is welcomed to take a dip.
-Take advantage of the ancient river kayak tour that leads you up the Wailua River where you can take a journey that the original Hawaiians made over a century ago.
-Paired with ancient history, the falls have been featured in many pop-culture movies and shows including “Fantasy Island,” “The Amazing Race” and “Tropic Thunder.”
-One of the best things to do in Kauai if you love the outdoors, nature, and fresh water.
+Kauai has two famous waterfalls.
+Wailua Falls is one of those majestic waterfalls in Kauai, stretching over 170 feet, falls into a lovely pool where everyone is welcomed to take a dip.
+‘Opaeka’a Falls is the other one that is located near Wailua Falls in Wailua River State Park.
+Take advantage of the ancient river kayak tour that leads you up the South Fork Wailua River where you can take a journey that the original Hawaiians made over a century ago as you visit the Falls.
+Paired with ancient history, these waterfalls have been featured in many pop-culture movies and shows including “Fantasy Island,” “The Amazing Race” and “Tropic Thunder.”
+One of the best things to do in Kauai if you love the outdoors, nature, and fresh water is to visit these waterfalls.

-You’re always seeing it on vacation advertisements, it’s time to give paddle boarding in Kauai a try.
-SUP allows you to ride the rolling waves off of the beaches in Kauai, or calm bay waters using your balance and oar.
-SUP tours are perfect for any and every age group, whether you’re searching for a calm relaxing paddle, or a challenge on rougher waters.
+You’re always seeing it on vacation advertisements, it’s time to give paddle boarding in Kauai a try when you’re simply not up to riding on a boat tour or trying out surfing.
+After all, paddle boarding is one of the best things to do in Kauai.
+Stand-up paddle boarding, also known as SUP, allows you to ride the rolling waves off of the beaches in Kauai, or calm bay waters using your balance and oar.
+A SUP tour is a perfect alternative to a boat tour for any age group, whether you’re searching for a calm and relaxing paddle, or a challenge on rougher waters.
 Group and private lessons are available, meaning a perfectly catered experience is available to all.
 If you’re interested in surfing, but nervous to start, SUP is the perfect beginners’ course.

 If heading out on the open water is your thing, then sailing around Kauai island needs to be on your list of things to do in Kauai.
-There is no true feeling like a relaxing sailing experience to melt your stressors away while you explore the south shore of Kauai, Hawaii.
+There is no true feeling like a relaxing sailing boat experience to melt your stress away while you explore the South Shore (or North Shore) of Hawaii Kauai.

-Come aboard a few of the Hawaiian islands most popular catamaran tours equipped with authentic island food, drinks, and classic Hawaiian music.
+Come aboard a few of the Hawaiian Island’s most popular catamaran boat tours equipped with authentic island food, drinks, and classic Hawaiian music to accompany the sunset.
+Explore exotic Kauai locations like the Na Pali Coast, Hanalei Bay, Poipu Beach, the gorgeous ‘Anini Channel off the coast of Princeville, or pass by the Pu’u o Kila Lookout.
 By the end of the trip, you’ll feel it’s your duty to carry on the Aloha spirit.
-Tours can last around two hours with prices starting at just $85.00 per person.
+These boat tours can last around two hours with prices starting at just $85.00 per person.
 Perfect for families, romantic couples or the curious solo traveler, experience the sea like a true Kauai local.

 Free Kauai Landmarks & Things To Do